 The original Roman calendar ended in December and didn’t start again until March.
 We know that for certain.
 I started wondering why those dates, in particular, were important and did some digging.
 Interestingly enough, Rome’s first frost usually occurs at the beginning of December, and gardeners are assured of frost-free planting conditions by March 15.
 Coincidence?
 I think not.

 With that in mind I turned my attention to the Celts, to see if they had a similar pattern going on.
 They don’t have a gap in their calendar I’ve been able to find (which doesn’t mean much since they didn’t write stuff down like the Romans did).
 However, we know that traditionally they celebrated their new year on October 31.
 Out of curiosity I checked their planting schedules.
 Sure enough, Dublin’s first frost happens at the end of October, neatly coinciding with Samhain.
 After doing some digging I found that Ireland’s native trees (like blackthorn) start greening in mid-February, which is really close to Candlemas, and things are really going by Ostara/end of March.
+(I couldn’t find any data on sheep or other livestock relating to this, but since “ewes lactating” is the common association given for Imbolc, I’d say this date relates to the herds more than the plants.
+I know less about sheep than I do trees, though, and that’s pretty dismal, so take this as conjecture.)

 I’d be willing to bet that the ancient Celtic calendar originally had a gap like the Romans did, between the first frost and the first spring sprouts, between Samhain and say Feb 2.
 It just wasn’t recorded anywhere because the Celts didn’t really write things down.
 I’d say it’s even more likely for them because of their focus on the significance of the betweens.